ganeshmukesh123/spa/README.md

 > A Vue.js project

-This simple application single page application in which I have create two links using router-link,using this link I can move from one page to another without reloading entire page
+This simple single page application in which I have create two links using router-link,using this link I can move from one page to another without reloading entire page

 ## Build Setup